-There are many benefits to making your data and code shareable, citable, and discoverable.
-Increase the impact of your work by sharing your data and code for others to view, build upon, and reuse.
+Increase the impact of your work.
+Share your data and code for others to view, build upon, and reuse.

 - Improving the discoverability of your data by hosting it in an easily accessible repository.